The Navigation Service

 Info

-The frame system service is an internally managed and mostly static system for storing the reference frame of each component of a robot within a coordinate system configured by the user.
+The frame system service is an internally managed and mostly static system for storing the reference frame of each component of a machine within a coordinate system configured by the user.

 It stores the required contextual information for Viam’s services like Motion and Vision to use the position and orientation readings returned by components like movement sensors.

-To make sure your rover base’s autonomous GPS navigation with the navigation service is accurate, configure and calibrate the frame system service for the components of your robot.
-To start, add the frame system service to your rover base and movement sensor.
+To make sure your rover base’s autonomous GPS navigation with the navigation service is accurate, configure and calibrate the frame system service for the components of your machine.

-Navigate to the Config tab of your robot’s page in the Viam app.
-Scroll to the card with the name of your base:
+Navigate to the CONFIGURE tab of your machine’s page in the Viam app and select the Frame mode.

 Keep the